 But hopefully, this guide gave you a starting point or some helpful pointers in the right direction for your own B2C ecommerce offering!

-And if you did find this article useful then please do think to share it with someone else you know that might find it so too!
+If you did find this article useful then please do think to share it with someone else you know that might find it so too!